-Based on the analysis of existing conditions and the assessment of strengths and weaknesses, target industries and economic opportunities were identified for the Brooks Area.
-The target industries and economic opportunities are meant to help organize the city's economic geography and provide guidance on the role the Brooks Area wants to play in the City's overall efforts.
+Based on the analysis of existing conditions and the assessment of strengths and weaknesses, target industries and economic opportunities were identified for Brooks.
+The target industries and economic opportunities are meant to help organize the City's economic geography and provide guidance on the role the Brooks Area wants to play in the City's overall efforts.
 They also give direction to the City and its economic partners as to what areas are best suited for certain opportunities when they arise.
 The target industries and economic opportunities for Brooks Area Regional Center are:

-- Medical, Science, and Education Cluster The redevelopment of the Brooks campus has successfully attracted a hospital and education uses.
-The area should continue to focus on attracting additional medical service providers and educational institutions and use these assets and the area's legacy of innovation and research to spur economic activity. - Center for Advanced Manufacturing Advanced manufacturing, in particular high-end light manufacturing and green technology is a target industry for the City of San Antonio.
-The Brooks campus is an attractive location for attracting additional light manufacturers.
-The recent success attracting Mission Solar and Nissei can help drive demand for additional manufacturers and the development of additional industrial space.
-The Brooks Area's location near the oil and gas extraction activities in the Eagle Ford Shale region and Mission Solar within the Brooks campus makes it an appealing location for additional energy-related businesses.
+• Medical, Science, and Education Cluster - The redevelopment of Brooks redevelopment has successfully attracted a hospital and education uses.
+The area should continue to focus on attracting additional medical service providers and educational institutions and use these assets and the area's the legacy of innovation and research to spur economic activity.

-• Live, Work, Learn, Play, Stay Center - San Antonio currently lacks dense, walkable employment nodes that provide a live, work, play urban environment.
+- Center for Advanced Manufacturing Advanced manufacturing is a target industry for the City of San Antonio.
+The Brooks campus is an attractive location for attracting additional manufacturers.
+The recent success attracting Mission Solar and Nissei can help drive demand for additional manufacturers and the development of additional industrial space. - Green Energy Hub The Brooks area's location near the oil and gas extraction activities in the Eagle Ford Shale region and Mission Solar within Brooks makes it an appealing location for additional energy-related businesses. - Live, Work, Learn, Play, Stay Center San Antonio currently lacks dense, walkable employment nodes that provide a live, work, play urban environment.
 The Brooks Area has the opportunity to become a model for other areas in the region by developing into a mixed-use center located outside the traditional downtown core.
 The proximity to the San Antonio River and San Antonio Missions National Historical Park and UNESCO World Heritage site provide an unmatched amenity that other areas do not have.
-The cultural heritage and natural resources of the Brooks Area need to be preserved, but can also be utilized to generate recreation opportunities and serve as amenities to attract new businesses and residents to the area.
+The cultural heritage and natural resources of the Brooks area need to be preserved, but can also be utilized to generate recreation opportunities and serve as amenities to attract new businesses and residents to the area.